ShawnLaAppleDev/loc-uw-ios-hw8/readme.md

 which synchronizes the app with the settings that are in the bundle and returns the value of `SaveCameraPhoto`.

+## Supported Devices ##

+I've tested the app on the simulator with an iPhone 5s configuration and on my own iPhone 5s.

+I also tested on the simulator with an iPad Retina configuration, but this resulted in a crash with a message that I needed to present using a popover controller.

 ## Fixes ##

 Between HW6 and this HW, I fixed an issue that caused the table view to